thepirat000/CachingFramework.Redis/README.md

 ```

 ### Context
-The `Context` class provides all the functionality divided into four categories, each of which is exposed as a property with the following names:
+The `Context` class provides all the functionality divided into five categories, each of which is exposed as a property with the following names:
 - Cache
 - Collections
 - GeoSpatial
 - PubSub
+- KeyEvents

 #### Default configuration
 Connect to Redis on localhost port 6379: